openfaas/openfaas.github.io/_posts/2019-01-29-multifile-python-functions.md

 ---
-title: Multifile python functions
+title: Designing Python Functions with multiple files
 description: "Are your Python functions bringing you joy?
 Or, what happens when you want to split your Python function into multiple modules?"
-date: 2019-01-23
+date: 2019-01-29
 image: /images/multifile-python-function/pexels-book-stack-books-bookshop-264635.jpg
 categories:
   - python